 How Long Will It Take?

-The exam may take 15-45 minutes.
-The length will depend on whether you need an MRI scan also.
+The exam may take 15 to 45 minutes.
+The length of time will depend on whether an MRI scan is also needed.

 Will It Hurt?